nikitavoloboev/data/focusing/goals.md

 ## Health

 Eat healthy and exercise daily.
-It is part of my rules already but want to give this more focus as I am 25 now and this is **the habit** I need in my lifestyle.

 ## Understand deeply

-Understand deeply technology/tools I use.
+Understand deeply tech & tools I use.
 Understand each layer of the technical stack intimately.

 Learn by building/exploring and lots of reading/thinking.
-Document it all.
+Document everything.

 ## Minimize, improve tools used, meet people

 Focus on making and extending tools to solve well defined problems I have.

 Further automate and optimize any frictions I feel.
+Create things that bring joy.

-Minimize incoming stream of information to contain impactful signal that is inspiring.
+Minimize incoming stream of information to contain only impactful signal that is inspiring.
 Meet more people.

 Cut time waste fully.
 No analytics.
 No compulsive behavior.
 Breathe, be mindful & create!